-Beigan Island is a one of the two largest Islands in Matsu (officailly Lienchiang County, Taiwan), and has some of the best preserved traditional stone made fishing villages on the islands.
+Beigan Island is one of the two largest Islands in Matsu (officially Lienchiang County, Taiwan), and has some of the best preserved traditional stone made fishing villages on the islands.
 There are also many historical military sites, as the islands were part of the front line during the Chinese Civil War.
 It is easily accessible via airplane or boat from Taipei.

 Thousands of years ago, stone aged peoples once inhabited the Matsu Islands, including Beigan Island itself.
 These stone aged people later disappeared.

 The Matsu islands were inhabited again around the Song Dynasty (990 - 1200 AD) by Chinese Fisherman, the descendants of whom still inhabit the islands today.